Constrained Synthesis with Projected Diffusion Models: Constrained generative diffusion

-We conclude this section by noting that this approach can be clearly distinguished from other methods which use a diffusion model's sampling process to generate starting points for a constrained optimization algorithm \cite{giannone2023aligning, power2023sampling}.
-Instead, PGDM leverages minimization of negative log likelihood as the primary objective of the sampling algorithm akin to standard unconstrained sampling procedures.
-This strategy offers a key advantage: the probability of generating a sample that conforms to the data distribution is optimized directly, rather than an external objective, while simultaneously imposing verifiable constraints.
-In contrast, existing baselines often neglect the conformity to the data distribution, which as we will show in Section \ref{sec:experiments}, can lead to a deviation from the learned distribution and an overemphasis on external objectives for solution generation, resulting into much higher FID scores.
+By incorporating constraints throughout the sampling process, the interim learned distributions are steered to comply with these specifications.
+This is empirically evident from the pattern in Figure~\ref{fig:reverse-violations} (blue curves): remarkably, the constraint violations decrease with each addition of estimated gradients and noise and approaches $0$-violation as $t$ nears zero. {\em This trend not only minimizes the impact but also reduces the optimality cost of projections applied in the later stages of the reverse process.} We provide theoretical rationale for the effectiveness of this approach in \S \ref{subsec:theoretical-analysis} and conclude this section by noting that this approach can be clearly distinguished from other methods which use a diffusion model's sampling process to generate starting points for a constrained optimization algorithm \cite{giannone2023aligning, power2023sampling}.
+Instead, PDM leverages minimization of negative log likelihood as the primary objective of the sampling algorithm akin to standard unconstrained sampling procedures.
+This strategy offers a key advantage: {\em the probability of generating a sample that conforms to the data distribution is optimized directly}, rather than an external objective, {\em while simultaneously imposing verifiable constraints}.
+In contrast, existing baselines often neglect the conformity to the data distribution, which, as we will show in the next section, can lead to a deviation from the learned distribution and an overemphasis on external objectives for solution generation, resulting in significant divergence from the data distribution, reflected by high FID scores.